hsyndeniz/react-native-ethereum-boilerplate/README.md

 React Native Boilerplate for Webjs Ethereum projects

 This project is a boilerplate for developing blockchain applications with React Native.
 You can use any EVM chain.
-RPC proivders are listed in constants.
+RPC providers are listed in constants.

 ### Installation